 Abstract

 Diverging semi-isolated lineages either meet in narrow clinal hybrid zones, or have a mosaic distribution associated with environmental variation.
 Intrinsic reproductive isolation is often emphasized in the former and local adaptation in the latter, although both can contribute to isolation.
-Rarely these two patterns of spatial distribution are reported in the same study system, while this could provide fundamental information on the endless debate about the relative contribution of intrinsic reproductive isolation and local adaptation on the speciation process.
-Here we report that the low diversity long-snouted seahorse Hippocampus guttulatus is genetically subdivided into five cryptic semi-isolated lineages.
-Along the Atlantic coasts, northern and southern lineages meet and coexist with little hybridization in the southwest of France, forming a clinal hybrid zone.
-In the Mediterranean Sea, two lineages have a mosaic distribution associated with lagoon-like and marine habitats.
+Rarely these two patterns of spatial distribution are reported in the same study system.
+Here we report that the long-snouted seahorse Hippocampus guttulatus is subdivided into discrete panmictic entities by both types of hybrid zones.
+Along the European Atlantic coasts, a northern and a southern lineage meet in the southwest of France where they coexist in sympatry with little hybridization.
+In the Mediterranean Sea, two lineages have a mosaic distribution, associated with lagoon-like and marine habitats.
 A fifth lineage was identified in the Black Sea.
-Genetic homogeneity over large spatial scales within each lineage, together with among-locus variance in differentiation levels between lineages and spatial patterns of introgression provide evidence that partial reproductive isolation is maintaining the divergence.
-Surprisingly, the North Atlantic and the Mediterranean lagoon lineages are genetically similar for a single chromosome-wide island showing parallel genetic differentiation among regions.
-Since Atlantic lineages distribution lacks association with habitat variation, genetic parallelism suggests that a shared genomic barrier contributes to reproductive isolation in contrasted contexts -i.e. spatial vs. ecological.
+Genetic homogeneity over large spatial scales contrasts with isolation maintained in sympatry or close parapatry at a fine scale.
+A high variation in locus-specific introgression rates provides additional evidence that partial reproductive isolation must be maintaining the divergence.
+Surprisingly, fixed differences between lagoon and marine populations in the Mediterranean Sea belong to the most differentiated SNPs between the two Atlantic lineages, against the genome-wide pattern of structure.
+These parallel outlier SNPs cluster on a single chromosome-wide island of differentiation.
+Since Atlantic lineages do not match the lagoon-sea habitat variation, genetic parallelism at the genomic island suggests a shared genetic barrier contributes to reproductive isolation in contrasting contexts -i.e. spatial vs. ecological.
 We discuss how a genomic hotspot of parallel differentiation could have evolved and become associated either with space or with a patchy environment in a single study system.

 Keywords: clinal hybrid zone, mosaic hybrid zone, reproductive isolation, local adaptation, ecological speciation, parallel evolution